GisungSim/GisungSim.github.io/index.md

 <p style="font-size: 30px;"><b>Welcome to my personal website!</b></p>
 <p align="justify">I am currently working at the Quantum Sensors Research Center at Pusan National University, South Korea.</p>

-What is my purpose in life?
+<p align="justify">What is my purpose in life?
 After deep contemplation, I have come to the conclusion that striving to understand the nature in which I exist holds the greatest meaning for me.
-Additionally, if I can contribute to expanding the scope of human consciousness and bettering our world in the process, that would be incredibly fulfilling.
+Additionally, if I can contribute to expanding the scope of human consciousness and bettering our world in the process, that would be incredibly fulfilling.</p>

 This prospect excites me and gives me a strong reason to wake up every morning with enthusiasm.
 I want to live for this purpose, and I believe that the role of a physicist is ideally suited for achieving these goals.